Actor

 by Staff Reporter

-Acting isn’t one of those careers you can put in a box and form an exact how-to list, as is with more traditional careers like Accounting.
-To become an Actor takes raw skill, determination, passion and grit.
+Acting isn’t one of those careers you can put in a box and form an exact how-to list, as is with more traditional careers (e.g. Accountant).
+Becoming an Actor takes raw skill, determination, passion and grit.
 Some people make it young; they discover their passion at a young age and constantly pursue acting opportunities.
-Others study a drama degree and make it through connections from university.
-Others get spotted by an agent by chance and voila, they’ve made it.
-Some, and the more common story, spend years pursuing acting by attending hundreds of castings, doing arb acting gigs, and networking as much as possible.
+Others study a drama degree and make it to the top via the connections they have at university.
+Others get spotted by an agent by chance in order to make it.
+Some spend years pursuing acting by attending hundreds of castings, doing acting gigs and networking as much as possible.

-So how do you go about realistically becoming an Actor?
+So, how do you go about realistically becoming an Actor?
 Below are just general guidelines that can assist you in becoming a full-time actor.
-It is not a guarantee.

 Required School Subjects

-There are no required high school subjects but there are some that are recommended for Acting:
+There are no required high school subjects but there are certain high school subjects that are recommended for acting:

 • Dramatic Arts